aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

    the Aiven for Dragonfly service for your Redis database migration.

 1. Go to **Service settings** from the sidebar.
-1. Scroll to the **Service management** section and use the ellipsis to view additional menu options.
+1. Scroll to the **Service management** section, and click <ConsoleLabel name="actions"/> > **Import database**. to initiate the import process.
-1. Click **Import database** to initiate the import process.
+1. Follow the wizard to guide you through the database migration process.

 ### Step 1: Configure